HewlettPackard/oneview-ansible-collection/README.md

 ## Support

-This collection is actively maintained and supports the following versions:
+This collection is actively maintained and supports the latest stable release.

-Latest stable release: 11.20

-For support requests or additional assistance, you can:

-**Submit an Issue**
-Report bugs, feature requests, or questions through the [issues_page](https://github.com/HewlettPackard/oneview-ansible-collection/issues).
+As Red Hat Ansible Certified Content, this collection is entitled to support through the Ansible Automation Platform (AAP) using the **Create issue** button on the top right corner in Automation Hub.

+If a support case cannot be opened with Red Hat and the collection has been obtained either from Galaxy or GitHub, there may be community help available on the [Ansible Forum](https://forum.ansible.com/).

-Documentation: Refer to the [HPE_OneView](https://www.hpe.com/psnow/product-documentation?oid=5410258&cc=ae&lc=en) for detailed usage instructions and troubleshooting tips.
+Documentation: Refer to the [HPE OneView documentation](https://www.hpe.com/psnow/product-documentation?oid=5410258&cc=ae&lc=en) for detailed usage instructions and troubleshooting tips.

 ## Copyright